Workcamp 2014 Schedule and Info

 - Wear sunscreen.

 - During the afternoon break, we encourage families who live close and are able to pick up their campers to do so.
-Showers are limited at the building, and clean-up will be much quicker if campers are able to go home.
 If it’s not possible to arrange getting them home in the afternoon, please consider sending them with a friend that can be picked up.
+The Fridges will also be making their home available in the afternoons.

 - Nightly dinners are included in the cost.